yorickpeterse/zen-cms/guide/introduction.md

 ## Special Thanks

-Zen wasn't made by locking myself up in a basement for 6 months, while developing the system I had a lot of help from various people and I'd like to thank them for that.
+While developing Zen I had a lot of help from various people and I'd like to thank them for that.
 In particular I'd like to thank the following people:

 * Michael Fellinger (manveru, creator of Ramaze/Innate) for his help and for